PEZ/SketchPluginShortcuts/README.md

     $ heroku local:run 'foreman run python app.py'

-In addition to the `fabric` task, there is a way to run the fetching of the shortcut information from the web browser - [http://localhost:5000/apport](http://localhost:5000/apport).
-Basic Auth is used to protect that route from non-admins.
-To use it you will need these variables configured in the `.env`:

-    ADMIN_USER_NAME=your-admin-user-name
-    ADMIN_USER_PASSWORD=your-admin-user-password

 ### Heroku

 Before submitting a pull request should make sure the app handles a smoke test on Heroku.
 Create an Heroku app:

     $ heroku create <your app name>

 Add the `Redis To Go` addon to your Heroku app.
 The free `nano` tier works for this project: